Series P, Episode 1 - Panimals

 - The buzzers are all the calls of birds beginning with "P".
 Danny - Peacock; Phill - Parrot; Teri - Penguin; Alan - Partridge (going "A-Ha!")

 - Complete this sentence: "Donald Trump is the first president in 168 years not to have..."
 The answer is "...a pet".
 He is the first president since 1850 not to have a pet in the White House.
-Among the presidents to have pets, the included Thomas Jefferson who has two bears cubs, Benjamin Harrison had two opossums named Mr. Reciprocity and Mr. Protection, Franklin D. Roosevelt had a Great Dane called President, Herbert Hoover's son Allan had a pair of alligators, and Teddy Roosevelt had nine dogs, two ponies, two cats, a hen, a lizard, a blue macaw, a garter snake named Emily Spinach that was named by his daughter Alice, "because it was as green as spinach and as thin as my Aunt Emily", a small bear, a piebald rat, a pig, a rabbit, a laughing hyena, a barn owl, a one-legged rooster, five guinea pigs, a badger called Josiah and a pony called Algonquin.
+Among previous presidents to have had pets are Thomas Jefferson, who had two bears cubs; Benjamin Harrison had two opossums named Mr. Reciprocity and Mr. Protection; Franklin D. Roosevelt had a Great Dane called President; Herbert Hoover's son Allan had a pair of alligators; and Teddy Roosevelt had nine dogs, two ponies, two cats, a hen, a lizard, a blue macaw, a garter snake named Emily Spinach by his daughter Alice "because it was as green as spinach and as thin as my Aunt Emily", a small bear, a piebald rat, a pig, a rabbit, a laughing hyena, a barn owl, a one-legged rooster, five guinea pigs, a badger called Josiah and a pony called Algonquin.
 Teddy Roosevelt also had six children.
 (Forfeit: Decency)

-- The thing that is black and white and pissed all over is a human dressed as a giant panda covered in panda urine.
-When introducing cubs into the wild Chinese researchers dressed as adult pandas and covered themselves in panda urine to disguise their human scent.
-While scientists have debated the relationship between giant and red pandas, giant pandas are bears and red pandas are closer to racoons.
-Giant pandas black and white fur is there for camouflage: the black fur helps them hide in summer and the white fur in winter.
-This was discovered by Tim Caro, a biologist from the University of California, who also spent 10 years trying to discover why zebras are black and white, the reason being that it is to deter flies from landing on them.
+- The thing that is black and white and pissed all over is a human dressed as a giant panda, covered in panda urine.
+When introducing cubs into the wild Chinese researchers dress as adult pandas and cover themselves in panda urine to disguise their human scent.
+While scientists have debated the relationship between giant and red pandas, giant pandas are bears and red pandas are closer to raccoons.
+Giant pandas' black and white fur is there for camouflage: the black helps them hide in summer and the white in winter.
+This was discovered by Tim Caro, a biologist from the University of California who also spent 10 years trying to discover why zebras are black and white: the reason being that it is to deter flies from landing on them, as they do not like stripes.
 (Forfeit: A flock of drunk penguins)

 - The primate with the most dangerous elbows is the slow loris, the only known venomous primate.
-They have patches on their elbows which they lick, as salvia activates the poison.
-If a person is bitten by it, they can suffer from anaphylactic shock and death.
+They have patches on their elbows that they lick as saliva activates the poison.
+If a person is bitten by one they can suffer from anaphylactic shock and death.
 All eight species of loris are currently endangered.
-Due to their appearance, many people want a loris as a pet, and thus people remove the lorises teeth, causing them to die from infection.
-The reason for the big eyes in a loris is that they evolved to mimic cobras, being able to hiss and ungulate due to an extra vertebrae in their spines.
+Due to their appearance, many people want a loris as a pet so remove their teeth.
+Unfortunately this often causes the loris to die from infection.
+The reason for the big eyes in a loris is that they evolved to mimic cobras, being able to hiss and undulate thanks to an extra vertebrae in their spines.
 Writing in 1905 in Sri Lanka, John Still said: "I saw the outline of a cobra sitting up with hood expanded and threatening a cat who crouched about six feet away.
 This was the loris, who with his arms and shoulders hunched up, was a sufficiently good imitation of a cobra to take me in as he swayed on his long legs and every now and then let out a perfect cobra's hiss."

 - A "Stachelschwein" is a porcupine, but the name translates from German as "spiked pig".
 (Forfeit: A type of pig)